Superman (1978 film): Critical response

 Writing in a retrospective review, James Berardinelli believed "there's no doubt that it's a flawed movie, but it's one of the most wonderfully entertaining flawed movies made during the 1970s.
 It's exactly what comic book fans hoped it would be.
 Perhaps most heartening of all, however, is the message at the end of the credits announcing the impending arrival of Superman II."
 Harry Knowles is a longtime fan of the film, but was critical of elements that did not represent the Superman stories as seen in the comics.
 Neal Gabler similarly felt that the film focused too much on shallow comedy.
 He also argued that the film should have adhered more to the spirit of Mario Puzo's original script, and referred to the first three Superman films collectively as "simply puffed-up TV episodes."
+After Kidder's death in 2018, Sonia Saraiya of Vanity Fair retrospectively praised her ability to balance Lois's ditzy nature with her ambition and no-nonsense attitude, calling her a worthy foil to Reeve and writing that "Kidder played a human woman who could believably both attract and deserve a man who is canonically perfect, with the physique of a Greek god and the moral compass of a saint."

 Accolades

 Superman was nominated for three Academy Awards: Best Film Editing (Stuart Baird), Best Original Score (John Williams) and Best Sound (Gordon K. McCallum, Graham V. Hartstone, Nicolas Le Messurier and Roy Charman) and received a Special Achievement Academy Award for its visual effects.
 Donner publicly expressed disgust that production designer John Barry and cinematographer Geoffrey Unsworth had not been recognized by the Academy.

 Superman was also successful at the 32nd British Academy Film Awards.
 Reeve won Best Newcomer, while Hackman, Unsworth, Barry, and the sound designers earned nominations.
 The film won the Hugo Award for Best Dramatic Presentation.
 At the Saturn Awards, Kidder, Barry, John Williams, and the visual effects department received awards, and the film won Best Science Fiction Film.
 Reeve, Hackman, Donner, Valerie Perrine, and costume designer Yvonne Blake were nominated for their work as well.
 In addition, Williams was nominated at the 36th Golden Globe Awards and won the Grammy Award for Best Score Soundtrack for Visual Media.